What is a Home Theater?

 Since the mid- to late-1990s, home theater systems have rapidly grown in popularity, as consumers have looked for ways to enjoy movies at home the same way they do in traditional movie theaters.
 With the advent of DVD and Blu-ray players, having true at-home theater-quality sound and video has now become a reality.
 This technical article will help explain what a home theater is and how it can be set up.

 So what exactly is a home theater?
 A home theater system enables you to reproduce the sound and video quality of a commercial movie theater in your own living room.
 Prices for home theater systems can be as low as a few hundred dollars or up into the tens of thousands of dollars.
 Fortunately, creating a home theater of your own requires only a few components.
 A basic home theater system consists of a television, a DVD or Blu-ray player, an A/V receiver that supports surround sound, and five speakers.

 What do you need for a Home Theater system?

 What devices/components are needed for a home theater system?
 The most basic components for a home theater system would consist of a video display (a standard TV, a plasma or LCD TV, a projector, etc), a surround sound A/V receiver, and a video source (DVD or Blu-ray player, cable or satellite box).
-When creating more elaborate home.
-When it comes to how many speakers?
+How many speakers do you need?
 What kind of speakers?
 There are many different options.
-The most basic setup would have five speakers: 2 front speakers (left and right), a center channel, and 2 rear speakers (left and right).
+The most basic home surround system setup would have five speakers: 2 front speakers (left and right), a center channel, and 2 rear speakers (left and right).
 Higher end speaker setups would consist of up to 9 speakers: 2 front speakers (left and right), a center channel, 2 mid-rear speakers (left and right), 2 rear speakers (left and right), a center rear channel, and a subwoofer.

 How do I hook up a Home Theater system?